Vivicoubar/cisco_fork/README.md

 * [DBs](DBs/): the datasets of selected functions, the corresponding features, and the scripts to generate them
 * [IDA_scripts](IDA_scripts/): the IDA Pro scripts used for the features extraction
 * [Models](Models/): the code for the approaches we tested
-* [Results](Results/): the results of our experiments on all the test cases and the code to extract the different metrics.
+* [Results](Results/): the results of the experiments on all the test cases and the code to extract the different metrics.

 ## What to do next?